maxthraxx/chronicler/HELP.md

 Chronicler uses **Markdown** to format your pages.

 - Use `# heading`, `## subheading`, `**bold**`, `*italic*`, `-` for bullet lists, and so on
+- Use `---` to insert horizontal separators to divide long pages into readable sections.

 ---